 - Clinical Commissioning Groups to verify CHC and S117 funding

 We will not share your information with your friends and family unless you give us permission to do so.

 For more detail on these rights or to take them up please contact the Adults Information Governance team at firstname.lastname@example.org or 01483 517679

 Retention of data

 We keep your information based on legal and best practice requirements.
-You can access our service specific records retention policy online.
+You can access our records retention policy online.

 For further information on our privacy notices, please see information and privacy.